phaniarnab/phaniarnab/README.md

 ### About me

+Hi there 👋.
 My name is Arnab Phani.
 I am a PhD student in Graz University of Technology.
 Before starting my PhD I was a Senior Software Engineer in Teradata Labs, India.
 I am currently working on building a ML system for the end-to-end data science lifecycle, [Apache SystemDS](https://github.com/apache/systemds).
 Find more about SystemDS [here](http://systemds.apache.org/).

 ------------